 - Reactive vs Proactive– Typically, the account managers are reactive.
 Customers reach out to their AMs when they feel they’re stuck somewhere.
 Generally, they take action in response to client requests.
 In contrast, success managers are proactive which means that they would be there to help customers at every stage of their business lifecycle.

 - Diverse skills– Both of them bring a different set of skills to the table.
 AMs have comprehensive knowledge about the company and its products but know little about specific customers.
 They’re the relationship managers who help clients solve their issues.
 Whereas, the customer success managers are thoroughly aware of the firm and about customers.
-They understand customer’s business objectives that enables them to help clients with a Customer Success Platform.
+They understand customers’ business objectives that enable them to help clients with a Customer Success Platform.

 Role of a Customer success operations manager (CS ops)

-New roles are coming up in CS as it is evolving as an area of specialization.
+New roles are coming up in Customer Success as it is evolving as an area of specialization.
 One such role is CS ops.
 The operations department, in any organization, is the one that keeps the daily operations under control.
 Similarly, CS ops is the department responsible for executing the customer success strategies to their optimal potential.
 CS ops managers provide prudent support to the CS team by-

 - Understanding the data points with key metrics.

 - Allocating accounts and current customer base to allot the workload effectively among CSMs.